AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 We first need to understand the difference between a *warning* and an *error*.
 Errors are generally violations of the Ada language rules as specified in the Ada Reference Manual; warnings don't indicate violations of those rules, but rather flag things in a program that seem suspicious to the compiler.
-Warnings GNAT-specific, so other Ada compilers might not warn about the same things GNAT does.
-Warnings are typically conservative;
-that is, some warnings will be false alarms.
-The programmer needs to study the code to see if the warning is describing a real problem.
+Warnings are GNAT-specific, so other Ada compilers might not warn about the same things GNAT does or warn in a different way.
+Warnings are typically conservative; that is, some warnings are false alarms.
+The programmer needs to study the code to determine if the warning is describing a real problem.

 Some warnings are produced by default while others are produced only if a switch enables them.
 Use the ``-gnatwa`` switch to turn on (almost) all warnings.

 Warnings are useless if you don't do something about them.
-If you give your team-member some code that causes warnings, how are they supposed to know if they represent real problems?
-If you don't do something about them, people will pretty soon starting ignoring warnings and there'll be many warnings will scattered all over your code.
-Use the ``-gnatwae`` switch to both turn on (almost) all warnings and to treat warnings as errors.
+If you give your team member some code that causes warnings, how are they supposed to know whether they represent real problems?
+If you don't do something about them, people will soon starting ignoring warnings and there'll be many warnings scattered all over your code.
+To avoid this, you may want to use the ``-gnatwae`` switch to both turn on (almost) all warnings and to treat warnings as errors.
 This forces you to get a clean (no warnings or errors) compilation.

 Howver, some warnings are false alarms.
 Use :ada:`pragma Warnings (Off)` to suppress false alarms.
 It's best to be as specific as possible and narrow down to a single line of code and a single warning.
-Also, use a comment to explain why the warning is a false alarm, if it's not obvious.
+Also, use a comment to explain why the warning is a false alarm if it's not obvious.

 Let's look at the following example: